scottgoering/HeaterMeter-wiki/Upgrading-LinkMeter-1to2.md

 This document covers important changes to the LinkMeter package from v1 to v2.

 ## New architecture
 To conserve resources, LinkMeter no longer runs in its own separate process (formerly linkmeterd).
 LinkMeter now lives inside the LuCId process.
-The base process, which contains the HTTP server and linkmeterd has a smaller RAM footprint than the original C-based LUA daemon, and removes the requirement of having uhttpd installed and running.
+This removes the requirement of having uhttpd installed and running.

 ### No init.d script
 There's no longer /etc/init.d/linkmeterd to start and stop.
 LinkMeter can be started and stopped via /etc/init.d/lucid start | stop.
 This has the side effect of starting and stopping the web server as well.
 If this is not desirable, you can start and stop the serial daemon using the LinkMeter Client